 Joan MacLeod Heminway, Professional Responsibility in an Age of Alternative Entities, Alternative Finance, and Alternative Facts, 19 TRANSACTIONS: TENN.
-J. BUS.
+J. Bus.
 L. 227, 234 (2017).
-See also Joan MacLeod Heminway, Lanyering for Social Enterprise, 20 TRANSACTIONS: TENN.
-J. BUS.
+See also Joan MacLeod Heminway, Lawyering for Social Enterprise, 20 TRANSACTIONS: TENN.
+J. Bus.
 L. 797, 801-02 (2019) (observing the complexity of choice-of-entity decisions for social enterprise businesses).

 8 It should be noted that Vermont law provides for blockchain LLCs in a different form-one that does not alter the fiduciary duties otherwise applicable in the general Vermont LLC context.
-See VT.
-STAT.
-ANN. tit.
+See Vt.
+Stat.
+Ann. tit.
 11, §§ 4171 - 4176 (2022).
 Vermont's statute, adopted in 2017, is significantly different from the statutes adopted in Tennessee (2022) and Wyoming (2021), the latter two being based on the same general model.

 9 SHAWN BAYERN, AUTONOMOUS ORGANIZATIONS (2021).

-allow an autonomous entity-a blockchain-based software system-to inhabit a member-managed LLC, affording it legal personhood.10 Is the objective of the Tennessee and Wyoming decentralized organization LLC acts to clarify this?
+personhood.10 Is the objective of the Tennessee and Wyoming decentralized organization LLC acts to clarify this?
 How was the determination made to alter LLC law to eliminate default statutory fiduciary duties?